equinor/neqsimhome/README.md

 The original NeqSim web page is hosted at [NTNU](http://folk.ntnu.no/solbraa/neqsim/NeqSim.htm)

-## NeqSim Web interface
-A [NeqSim web interface](http://129.241.62.72:8080/NeqSimServer3/faces/Login.jsp) has been developed to run calculation via  a web interface.
-Calculations such as TPflash, dew points, phase envelopes and hydrate equilibrium conditions can be simulated in the web application.

 ## NeqSim project in GitHub
 The NeqSim library is written in the Java programming language.
 The source code and libraries are hosted in GitHub